alvarobartt/ml-monitoring-with-wandb/README.md

 ![wandb-report](images/wandb-report.png)

+All this information is really useful as we can clearly keep track of all the experiments we run so as to keep the best model, depending on the feature we want to focus in.

 __Note__.
 Both PyTorch Lightning and Weights & Biases log directories are included in the `.gitignore` file, which means that the logs will not be updated to GitHub, feel free to remove those lines so that GIT does not ignore these directories.
 Anyway as you are using Weights & Biases, the logs will be stored there, so there's no need to store them locally.